Consignment of Goods - Terms and Conditions

 2. Always bear all risk of loss or damage arising in connection with the Goods.

-18.5 We are not liable for any delay, loss, or damage arising from the supply of or failure to supply services (including but not limited to any loss of, deterioration in, misdelivery of or failure to deliver, Goods), for any reason whatsoever including breach of agreement, negligence, breach of duty as bailee, or our wilful act or default.
+18.5 Subject to clause 18.3, we are not liable for any delay, loss, or damage arising from the supply of or failure to supply services (including but not limited to any loss of, deterioration in, incorrect delivery of or failure to deliver, Goods), for any reason whatsoever including breach of agreement, negligence, breach of duty as bailee, or Our wilful act or default.

-18.6 We have the benefit of these exclusions and limitations of liability even if any loss or damage arises for any reason whatsoever including breach of agreement, negligence, breach of duty as a bailee, or a wilful act or default.
+18.6 Subject to clause 18.3, we have the benefit of these exclusions and limitations of liability even if any loss or damage arises for any reason whatsoever including breach of agreement, negligence, breach of duty as a bailee, or a wilful act or default.

-18.8 We carry your returned Goods for you, and the third parties sending the returned Goods to you, solely at your risk.
+18.7 We carry Your returned Goods for You, and the third parties sending the returned Goods to You, solely at Your risk.

 19.1 In this clause: